ismaelpadilla/gotorrent/README.md

 # Roadmap

-The progress towards the first relesase can be tracked in the [v0.1.0 milestone](https://github.com/ismaelpadilla/gotorrent/milestone/1).
+The progress towards the first release can be tracked in the [v0.1.0 milestone](https://github.com/ismaelpadilla/gotorrent/milestone/1).
 At this point, all necessary work is done.